 - Don’t use your phone as an alarm clock.
-Switch your mobile off at bedtime and keep all your tech out of the bedroom – then you won’t be tempted to check messages/the internet/look at your photos/play games if you do wake up during the night.
+Switch your mobile off at bedtime, and keep all your tech out of the bedroom.
+That way you won’t be tempted to check messages/the internet/look at your photos/play games if you do wake up during the night.

 - Look at where you’re sleeping.
 Is your bed comfy?
 Is the room at a temperature you feel comfortable with?
 Making sure the room is dark and quiet, and using ear-plugs, an eye mask or blackout blinds may be helpful.